burke86/desdia/README.md

 ### Usage:

 Needs to be run using the EUPS environment after installing packages in the `source.me` file.
-The input is a DES field name (e.g. SN-C3) or, for the wide-area field, tile name (e.g. DES0251+0043):
+The input is either DES field name (e.g. SN-C3) or, for the wide-area field, an integer value corresponding to the template pointing.

-`./desdia field/pointing -n threads -w work directory -o output directory`

-If you want to run a particular source, you will need to first query the field/tile name first using easyaccess.

-#### Supernova Fields
+#### Supernova/COSMOS Fields

 The `-c` flag can be used to specify the CCD.
-Due to invalid keywords in image headers, supressing warnings is recommeded.
+The `-n` flag specifies the number of threads to use.
+Due to invalid keywords in image headers, supressing warnings with `--nowarn` is recommended.
 Example:

-`./desdia SN-C3 -n 30 -c 1 -w /data/des80.a/data/user/ --nowarn`
+`./desdia --field SN-C3 -n 30 -c 1 -w /data/des80.a/data/user/ --nowarn`

+`./desdia --field COSMOS -n 30 -c 1 -w /data/des80.a/data/user/ --nowarn`

 #### Wide-Area (Main Survey)

-For the wide-area survey, specify the pointing number (value from 0-2180; see `y3point.csv` file).
-Each pointing will be split into CCDs using a Y3 template (or the CCD specified with the `-c` flag):
+For the wide-area survey, specify the pointing number (value from 0-2038; see `y6point.csv` file).
+Each pointing will be split into regions (or a CCD if specified with the `-c` flag) using a template constructed from Y6 pointings:

+`./desdia --survey 1 -n 30 -w /data/des80.a/data/user/ --nowarn`

+If you are only interested in a single target, the code will find the pointing and CCD number for you:

-`./desdia SURVEY-1 -n 30 -w /data/des80.a/data/user/ --nowarn`
+`./desdia --survey TARGET --ra 337.653325476 --dec -0.110275781 -n 30 -w /data/des80.a/data/user/ --nowarn`

 ### Output: